jamalkhan2k6/fileuploader_php/README.md

 #File Uploader Class For PHP:

 Uploader Class for PHP.
-Made to be extremely easy, handles multiple files, mime types, and sizes.
+Extremely easy to use, handles multiple files, mime type checks, and size checks.

 ## Basic usage:
 Make an html form with file input.